 BitSight allows its customers to share Security Ratings directly with other organizations, providing a way for those organizations to analyze their security performance and view recommended remediation steps.
 BitSight does not charge those organizations to see their Security Ratings report.
-Customers can also provide their vendors access to the BitSight Platform, giving the vendor visibility into the Security Ratings information on their own company with additional forensics data, which is only available to them, and not to third parties that may have purchased a Security Rating.
-BitSight does not share sensitive ratings information with third parties nor does the company publicly discuss specific ratings of companies via public forums (e.g. news, events, etc.).
+Customers can also provide their vendors access to the BitSight Platform, giving the vendor visibility into the Security Ratings information on their own company with additional forensics data, which is only available to them, and not to other companies that may have purchased a Security Rating.
+BitSight does not share sensitive ratings information with other companies nor does the company publicly discuss specific ratings of companies via public forums (e.g. news, events, etc.).

 - What guidelines and procedures are in place to ensure the balance and accuracy of BitSight Security Ratings?

 BitSight Security Ratings are subject to a rigorous review process by members of BitSight’s technical research team.
 This process is designed to surface any inconsistencies in the ratings methodology, data collection, and conclusions.
 Rating quality is based upon the accuracy of the risk vectors that comprise them.
 Security events, which make up 60% of a BitSight Security Rating, are especially important.
 Billions of new security events are observed around the globe on a daily basis, but many of these are simply noise or false positives.
 What really matters for security ratings is evidence of actual compromise, such as a botnet that has invaded your network and may be sending sensitive personally identifiable information (PII) to a command and control center.
 Based on information from AnubisNetworks, a BitSight subsidiary, and numerous other global data sources, BitSight is able to detect evidence of actual attacks and measure information such as frequency, duration, and confidence.
 We do this through correlation and cross-checking against internally-developed sources, external vendors, and publicly accessible data.